Cardiff School of Art & Design>Courses>Graphic Design & Communication - BA (Hons) Degree

 Entry Year

-Graphic Communication makes an essential contribution to the material and visual cultures that surround us.
-It is a powerful catalyst for social, cultural and political change, has the power to shape behaviour, inform perceptions and guide attention.
+Graphic Design & Communication makes an essential contribution to the material and visual cultures that surround us.
+An indispensable force that shapes our world, and a catalyst for social, cultural and political change.
+It has the power to dictate, persuade, and importantly – pose questions.

 We believe that the role of the designer is equally critic, curator, author, craftsperson, philosopher, communicator, collaborator and instigator, and will support you in becoming a skilled practitioner ready for national and international employment.